capocattiveria/capocattiveria.github.io/content/posts/embedded_journey/_index.md

 As I face challenges and solve problems along the way, I will share some of my experiences and solutions, hoping to inspire and assist anyone interested in delving into this fascinating world that is still relatively unexplored by me.

+My repository for the code is in this link: [embedded journey repository](https://github.com/nicofiorini98/embedded_journey/tree/master)